 The author receives the pro forma e-invoice, which is issued based on the data provided in the article submission card.
 The pro forma e-invoice is send within 5 working days.
 If the author does not receive the pro-forma e-invoice within the pointed time, we ask to verify SPAM mailbox or contact the editorial board of the journal via e-mail.
 The submission fee is not returned in the case of rejection of the paper.

 Publication fee: standard publication fee (the maximum lengths of the article up to 35 thousand characters).
 The publication fee has to be paid after the submitted paper is reviewed and accepted for publishing.
-If the article is longer than 35 thousand characters, the author is charged with additional publication fee, which is proportional to the additional length of the article over 35 thousand characters.
 The author receives an e-invoice, which is issued based on the data provided in the article submission card.